Lifetime achievement in fresh-water research

 A prolific career

 Dr. Smol (Biology) is recognized as the world’s foremost paleolimnologist.
 Using lake sediment analysis, gathered from sediment cores – long tubes of mud collected from lakes and sliced into thin layers – he pioneered novel methods for reconstructing historical characteristics of lake ecosystems to better understand how they will respond to future changes and address water quality issues.
-These sediment-based methods have also been fundamental in identifying water quality problems, monitoring ecosystem fluctuations, and tracking climate change, amongst many other applications.
+These sediment-based methods have also been fundamental in identifying water quality problems, monitoring aquatic ecosystem fluctuations, tracking climate change, and providing valuable information used in the development of technologies and practices that directly protect plants and animals.

 One recent example, which garnered major media and government attention, showed how Great Slave Lake (sub-Arctic Canada), North America’s deepest lake, has dramatically been altered due to accelerated climate warming.
 Despite the lake’s importance to local communities, such as the Northwest Territories’ largest Indigenous fishery, little was known about how the lake has been changing over the last ~200 years.
 In a , Smol and his colleagues showed striking ecosystem changes linked to declining ice covers and other climate-related changes.